-Pushing our limits may look different than normal right now - but that doesn't mean it's not possible.
-If you're a road runner after a new challenge, a die-hard climber maintaining peak fitness or just missing the call of the wild, trail running is a great way to escape the crowds and go on a real adventure, even on lockdown.
-But to do that, you'll need the right footwear - and that's where this guide from our friends at Salomon comes in.
+If you're a road runner after a new challenge, a die-hard climber maintaining peak fitness or just missing the call of the wild, trail running is a great way to escape the crowds and go on a real adventure.
+But to do that, you'll need the right footwear - and that's where this guide to trail running shoes from our friends at Salomon comes in.
 Here, they share their expert tips on the features to look out for when hitting the trails.

-Out on the trails, you'll face more challenging terrain than on the road, and the main differences between trail running shoes and road running shoes are related to the type of running surface.
-For trail running, it is best to have shoes with good tread as well as built-in protection, foot support and stability for uneven surfaces.
+Out on the trails, you'll face more challenging terrain than on the road, and the main differences between trail running shoes and road running shoes relate to running surfaces.
+For trail running, it is best to have shoes with good tread, built-in protection, foot support and stability for uneven surfaces.

-The deeper the lugs (cleats on the outsole), the better traction the shoe will give you in muddy terrain.
-Whereas shorter, more closely spaced lugs are enough for hard-packed, dry trails as they help improve stability and efficiency.
-Many trail running shoes have a versatile outsole that can be used on virtually any terrain.
+The deeper the lugs (cleats on the outsole), the better traction the shoe will give you in muddy terrain, whereas shorter, more closely spaced lugs are better for hard-packed, dry trails as they help improve stability and efficiency.
+Many trail running shoes have a versatile outsole that you can wear on virtually any terrain.

 Trail running shoes generally have built-in protection.
-Rock plates protect your forefoot from rocky trails and toe guards and uppers add additional protection against rocks and sharp vegetation.
-As a result, trail running shoes are generally very durable despite the rough terrain that they can encounter.
+Rock plates protect your forefoot from rocky trails, and toe guards and uppers add additional protection against rocks and sharp vegetation.
+As a result, trail running shoes are generally incredibly durable despite the rough terrain you will encounter off the beaten track.

-Your instep must be well supported to keep your foot solidly in place when running on rugged terrain or on rough, steep trails, so it's a good idea to look out for running shoes with additional support to give you more security.
+Your instep needs to be well supported to keep your foot solidly in place when running on rugged terrain or rough, steep trails, so it's a good idea to look out for running shoes with additional support to give you more security.

-Cushioning and support provided from a stiffer shoe can help increase the level of stability.
-This will also allow room for error and give you more confidence and allow for a greater margin of error.
-Plus, pronation support is not such an issue as on uneven terrain your foot is always adjusting to the surface.
+On the trails, the cushioning and support provided from a stiffer shoe can help increase the level of stability to give you more confidence and allow for a greater margin of error.
+Plus, pronation support is not such an issue with road running shoes as on uneven terrain, your foot is always adjusting to the surface.

-Having a specially designed trail running shoe for the terrain you’ll be running on can help increase your confidence and skill on the trail, but there are endless options out there and it can get very confusing in choosing the correct one.
-Don’t panic!
-You just have to ask yourself the right questions:
+Having a specially designed trail running shoe for the terrain you’ll be running on can help increase your confidence and skill on the trail.
+But there are endless options, so knowing which is best can seem daunting.
+Don’t panic, as all you have to do is ask yourself the right questions: